 If the Redirection for Voice EPS Fallback IE is included in the HANDOVER REQUEST message, the NG-RAN node shall, if supported, store it and use it in a subsequent decision of EPS fallback for voice as specified in TS 23.502 [10].

 After all necessary resources for the admitted PDU session resources have been allocated, the target NG-RAN node shall generate the HANDOVER REQUEST ACKNOWLEDGE message.

+If the HANDOVER REQUEST message contains the UE Radio Capabiltiy ID IE the NG-RAN node shall, if supported, use it as specified in TS 23.501 [9] and TS 23.502 [10].

 Interactions with RRC Inactive Transition Report procedure: